 Benefits of running Azure Virtual Desktop

-Using Azure Virtual Desktop, Contoso can now seamlessly run, manage, and scale its VDI solution quickly and easily.
-The company can also provide an optimized multi-session Windows 10 environment to its users.
+Using Azure Virtual Desktop, Contoso can now seamlessly run, manage, and scale its desktop and application virtualization solution quickly and easily.
+The company can also provide an optimized multi-session solution on Windows 10 or Windows 11 environments to its users.

 Contoso capitalizes on existing Microsoft 365 licenses while using the scale, performance, security, and innovation of Azure.